AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/titan-basics/loading-and-saving-shows.md

 -   You can directly import shows without using the Disk menu by clicking the Plus button at the top right of the Show Browser.

--   There is more information about the Show Library window in section 3.7 on page 78.
+-   You can find more information about the Show Library [here](./show-library.md).

 ---